Beyond International: History

-The company was founded by producers Carmel Travers, Iain Finlay and Chris Ardill-Guinness, as well as consultant Phil Gerlach and accountant Mikael Borglund, briefly titled CIC Productions, initially with the intention of making only one program, Beyond 2000 after which the company took its name.
+The company was founded in 1984 by producers Carmel Travers, Iain Finlay and Chris Ardill-Guinness, as well as consultant Phil Gerlach and accountant Mikael Borglund, briefly titled CIC Productions, initially with the intention of making only one program, Beyond 2000 after which the company took its name.
 The company took responsibility for distributing the series, finding success in selling the program overseas, including to Discovery Channel in America and an American adaptation for Fox.

 Early programs produced by Beyond include Just For the Record and Jack Thompson Down Under for Network 10 and Chances for the Nine Network.
 Beyond's relationship with Discovery Channel saw the company commissioned to produce a number of the channel's early programs, including a nine-season run of Invention and eventually the company's most successful program MythBusters.

+In October 2001, Beyond Intetnational had partnered with New Zealand entertainment & production company South Pacific Pictures to form a new joint-venture distribution subsidiary entitled Beyond New Zealand, that would serve as Beyond International's new production division and the first independent distribution company based in New Zealand and would be based in Auckland & would provide a gateway to the international television marketplace for New Zealand producers, with South Pacific Pictures' founder & MD John Barnett serving as manager of the new joint-venture production unit.

 In 2009, Beyond acquired distribution company Magna Pacific from receivership.

 In 2013, Beyond formed a joint venture with Seven West Media called 7Beyond to produce programs in North America.
 7Beyond shows include My Lottery Dream Home and My Kitchen Rules.
 In July 2020, Beyond International purchased Seven West Media's shareholding.

 In 2020, Beyond acquired TCB Media Rights from receivership, following the collapse of Kew Media Group, valuing TCB at around $2.5 million.
 TCB Media Rights invests and distributes factual series including Abandoned Engineering and Extreme Ice Machines.

 In October 2022, it was announced that Banijay would acquire Beyond.
-The acquisition was completed on December 30, 2022, and Beyond was delisted from the Australian Securities Exchange on January 3, 2023.
+The acquisition was completed on 30 December 2022, and Beyond was delisted from the Australian Securities Exchange on 3 January 2023.
 At the end of February 2023, most of the company's employees at the company's distribution and sales arm (Beyond Rights) were let go.
 Beyond Rights was eventually folded into Banijay's own distribution and sales arm, Banijay Rights.
-The former company's site was moved to the latter company on August 24, 2023.
+The former company's site was moved to the latter company on 24 August 2023.

 On 11 January 2024, it was announced that Mikael Borglund had purchased back Beyond Productions from both companies, including all content produced by them under Banijay ownership.
 Banijay retained all of Beyond's pre-2022 back catalog, and secured a five-year first-look distribution deal for all new Beyond productions.